 The Technology Factor

-“The smart grid has certainly changed the utility workforce tremendously,” says Bill Pettit, Senior Operations Executive at Anixter.
+“The smart grid has certainly changed the utility workforce tremendously,” says Bill Pettit, vice president of strategic sourcing at Anixter.
 “For starters, the utility industry is hiring more IT roles, which is attractive for recent college graduates.”

 But on the other side, Pettit points out, this has created a barrier for those with entry-level skills.
 For instance, smart meters are making entry-level meter reader positions obsolete.
 For decades, this role has been the entry point for utility workers with little experience.
 “Gain experience reading meters and you can move up to a technician role and so on,” he explains.
 “Now the baseline has changed.
 The entry point is higher.”